Student Awards

 The Athena Award is given to one senior female athlete who has distinguished herself in superior achievements in one or more sports, while also excelling academically and contributing to their community.

 Every year, several CDH students volunteer to serve their country by joining the military.
 Some enlist to serve on Active-Duty, in the National Guard, or the Reserves.
-Some seek ROTC scholarships at colleges - both locally and across the country.
-One of the most challenging routes a student can take is to obtain a Congressional nomination and appointment to one of our Nation’s service academies.
+Some seek full tuition ROTC scholarships at colleges - both locally and across the country.
+And some students go the route of obtaining a Congressional nomination and appointment to one of our Nation’s service academies.
 These include the Army at West Point, Navy at Annapolis, Air Force in Colorado Springs, or the Coast Guard in New London.

-There are currently 5 CDH graduates attending these institutions obtaining a first rate education while training to protect and defend the United States of America.
-This year we are proud to announce that Simon Houge '23 has achieved this accomplishment and will attend the United States Air Force Academy where he will join Brigadier General Paul Moga '91, who is the Commandant.
+There are currently 5 CDH graduates at one of our Nation’s Service Academies.
+Here, students are obtaining a first rate education while training to protect and defend the United States of America.
+This year we are proud to announce that one Class of 2024 CDH student, Chuck Owens '24, has achieved this accomplishment and will attend the United States Air Force Academy.
+Additionally, we would like to honor a CDH student from the Class of 2023, Sam Koopmeiners '23, who will also be attending the United States Air Force Academy this fall.

 National Merit Scholarship Program